dolthub/dolt-integrations/doltpy_integrations/metaflow/examples/hospital_bounty/ex.md

 We heard a rumor that Florida gives cheap hip transplants due to its wealth of senior residents.
-We will use the Hospital Price Transparency bounty data to test that hypothesis, and search for a relationship between procudure price and a state's median age.
+We will use the Hospital Price Transparency bounty data to test that hypothesis, and search for a relationship between procedure price and a state's median age.

 To do so requires two datasets:
 - age